-He is trained and certified in the Pinhole Surgical Technique, a minimally-invasive treatment for gingival recession, and has appeared on Miami Channel 7 television news with Dr. Chao, the inventor of the technique.
-He is also trained in the Laser Assisted New Attachment Procedure (LANAP), and has two published research studies on LANAP.
-For this research, Dr.

-Mark McCawley and Dr. Tom McCawley were awarded the LANAP Protocol Hero Medal at the American Academy of Periodontology 2016 LANAP Study Club meeting.
+He is also trained in the Laser-Assisted New Attachment Procedure (LANAP), and has two published research studies on LANAP.
+For this research, Dr. Mark McCawley and Dr. Tom McCawley were awarded the LANAP Protocol Hero Medal at the American Academy of Periodontology 2016 LANAP Study Club meeting.
 (See page 30.)
 Dr. Mark McCawley has lectured on this research to the American Academy of Dental Research, and to the North American Society of Periodontists.

-Dr. Mark McCawley has taken additional advanced training in implant placement, and implant-related bone grafting and sinus surgery from the Global Dental Implant Academy in California.
-In addition, he lectured on managing peri-implantitis with the Laser Assisted Peri-Implantitis Procedure (LAPIP) at the Academy's USA Symposium 2017.
-He has taken over this part of our practice.
+Dr. Mark McCawley has taken additional advanced training in implant placement, and implant-related bone grafting and sinus surgery, from the Global Dental Implant Academy in California.
+In addition, he lectured on managing peri-implantitis with the Laser-Assisted Peri-Implantitis Procedure (LAPIP) at the Academy's USA Symposium 2017.
+He has lectured multiple times to the dental community on his unique modified "All on Four" implant technique (he usually places five implants for better long term success and esthetics) that restores smiles in one day to people with dentures or terminal dentitions.